Skip to main content

 Entities & relationships

-The core resources (customers, wallets, quotes, transactions, and cash-ins), the early-access concepts (virtual accounts, deposit addresses, and external accounts), and how they relate.
+The full resource model: customers, wallets, quotes, transactions, cash-ins, virtual accounts, deposit addresses, counterparties, and external accounts, and how they relate.

 Quote system